1. Does having another STI place a person at greater risk of infection if they are exposed to HIV?

 - If all 10,000 used condoms correctly, 1 or 2 women would likely become infected with HIV.

 The chances that a person who is exposed to HIV will become infected can vary greatly.
-These chances depend on the partner's stage of HIV infection (early and late stages are more infectious), whether the person exposed has other STIs (increases susceptibility), male circumcision status (uncircumcised men are more likely to become infected with HIV), and pregnancy (women who are pregnant may be at higher risk of infection), among other factors.
+These chances depend on the partner’s stage of HIV infection (early and late stages are more infectious), whether the person exposed has other STIs (increases susceptibility), and male circumcision status (uncircumcised men are more likely to become infected with HIV), among other factors.
 On average, women face twice the risk of infection, if exposed, that men do.